jbowes/jbowes/README.md

 ![](https://repl.ca/social-mushroom.jpg)

-Most of my repositories are modules for, or applications in [go](https://golang.org).
+Most of my repositories are modules for, or applications in, [go](https://golang.org).

 ### What's exciting